verrazzano/verrazzano/install/install-olcne.md

   EOF
   ```

+For testing, you may want to use something like [rancher/local-path-provisioner](https://github.com/rancher/local-path-provisioner) and make it the default via
+`kubectl patch storageclass local-path -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'`

 #### Networking

-When installing Verrazzano on Oracle Linux Cloud Native Environment (OLCNE), it's likely you will be using your
-own external load balancer services, not those dynamically provided by Kubernetes.
+Verrazzano on Oracle Linux Cloud Native Environment will use your own external load balancer services, not those dynamically provided by Kubernetes.
-Prior to installation, two load balancers should be deployed, one for management traffic and one
+Prior to installation two load balancers should be deployed outside of Kubernetes, one for management traffic and one
 for general traffic.

+Specific steps will differ for each load balancer provider, but a generic configuration and an example follow.

+##### Configuration
 * Target Host: Hostnames of Kubernetes worker nodes
 * Target Port: See table
 * Distribution: Round Robin